Victorian house: Houses for all classes

 In Victorian times, population growth, and the Industrial Revolution which saw a migration of workers from the countryside to the cities, resulted in successive housing booms in the 1850s and 1870s that saw the creation of millions of houses.
 These catered not only for the rich and the new "middling-classes" but also for the poor.

 In deprived areas, Victorian houses were often very small, for example, back-to-back houses built in extremely cramped conditions.
 Some of these areas became slums or 'rookeries', and were later cleared.
 Some smaller, two-up two-down houses still survive, for example in Salford, Greater Manchester.

 Victorian houses for the middle classes and upwards tended to have accommodation for servants, often employed to carry out the considerable labour required to keep the house, including its fireplaces, clean and well stocked.

 Victorian houses of the middle and upper classes aspired to follow the purest forms of contemporary architecture, for example, the Gothic Revival or Queen Anne styles.

 Great houses

-The Victorian era, together with the Edwardian era was the last sustained period in which great houses were built in large numbers.
+The Victorian and Edwardian eras together were the last sustained period in which great houses were built in large numbers.
 Many of these harked back to earlier periods of English architecture, for example: